Bobcoin (BOBC) Hits Self Reported Market Capitalization of $13.56 Million

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Bobcoin’s genesis date was February 12th, 2022.
 Bobcoin’s total supply is 1,000,000,000 tokens and its circulating supply is 16,281,784 tokens.
+Bobcoin’s official Twitter account is @bobecoofficial and its Facebook page is accessible here.
 Bobcoin’s official website is bob.eco.
-The official message board for Bobcoin is medium.com/@bobeco.
-Bobcoin’s official Twitter account is @bobecoofficial and its Facebook page is accessible here.
+Bobcoin’s official message board is medium.com/@bobeco.

 Embedding social impact into the heart of business.
 Employment creation is Bob’s main priority.
 Offering asset finance across emerging markets to spur human potential.
 Bob challenges the status quo and provides underserved people a frictionless opportunity to purchase a Bob motorcycle, create a stable income and live life to the fullest.
 Their motto: Access equals opportunity.”